idslme/IDSL_MINT/README.md

 To train an **IDSL_MINT** model with molecular fingerprints, download and fill a [MINT_MS2FP_trainer.yaml](https://github.com/idslme/IDSL_MINT/tree/main/YAML/MINT_MS2FP_trainer.yaml) file.
 Similarly, for model prediction, use [MINT_MS2FP_predictor.yaml](https://github.com/idslme/IDSL_MINT/tree/main/YAML/MINT_MS2FP_predictor.yaml) file.

+A [colab notebook](https://colab.research.google.com/drive/16A-Hw6S_04nxlopp7yefZkVB5Aakcodu#scrollTo=E4o1pG-tZNDR) was presented to demonstrate the performance of **IDSL_MINT** in training and predicting molecular fingerprint descriptors using MS/MS data.

 ## IDSL_MINT: Translating MS/MS Spectra into Canonical SMILES

 In this approach, InChI and SMILES row entries in the MSP blocks are converted into canonical SMILES using [RDKit](https://www.rdkit.org).
 Next, standard canonical SMILES are tokenized using a method similar to [RXNFP](https://rxn4chemistry.github.io/rxnfp).
 As long as InChI and SMILES row entries present in the MSP blocks are available, this approach may be used to train an **IDSL_MINT** model.

 To train an **IDSL_MINT** model to predict molecular structures from MS/MS spectra, download and fill a [MINT_MS2SMILES_trainer.yaml](https://github.com/idslme/IDSL_MINT/tree/main/YAML/MINT_MS2SMILES_trainer.yaml) file.
 Likewise, for model prediction, use [MINT_MS2SMILES_predictor.yaml](https://github.com/idslme/IDSL_MINT/tree/main/YAML/MINT_MS2SMILES_predictor.yaml) file.

+A [colab notebook](https://colab.research.google.com/drive/1UUZwCpI4b0adHZ3y4JTRDPlin-KAWIvQ#scrollTo=RbAS-ZFPVOqM) was presented to demonstrate the performance of **IDSL_MINT** in training and predicting canonical SMILES using MS/MS data.

 ## IDSL_MINT: Transforming Fingerprints into MS/MS Fragments